nmalinowski/UPS-WorldShip-Dimension-Selector/README.txt

 UPS Package Dimension Selector;
 Source code is heavily commented to explain what is going on and what needs to be done to change it to work for you/your company.
-If you have any questions or need help please feel free to email me at nmalinowski[at]legeex.com
+If you have any questions or need help please feel free to ask.

 THESE ARE THE PRESET I CURRENTLY USE FOR CUSTOM PACKAGE TYPES :::::::::::::::::::::::::::::